 Jacksonville Port Authority - Also referred to by the term "JPA," is an independent agency of the City of Jacksonville.
-Its Maritime Division is responsible for promoting and developing waterborne traffic and commerce through the Port of Jacksonville.
-Its Aviation Division is responsible for the operation of the City's three public airports: Jacksonville International, Craig, and Herlong.
+Its Maritime Division is responsible for promoting and developing waterborne traffic and commerce

+City of Jacksonville 2030 Comprehensive Plan Transportation Element through the Port of Jacksonville.